GonzalezLab/MCHelper/README.md

 ## Installation
 ### Linux/Windows
-For Windows Systems is necessarity to have a functional installation of Windows Subsystem for Linux (WSL), and the Poppler package installed as well (it can be installed as following: sudo apt-get install poppler-utils).
+For Windows Systems is necessarity to have a functional installation of Windows Subsystem for Linux (WSL) version 2, the Poppler package installed (sudo apt-get install poppler-utils), as well as the QT package (sudo apt-get install qtbase5-dev).

 It is recommended to install the dependencies in an Anaconda environment.